dgunter/pcaptojson/README.md

-# scapytojson
+# pcaptojson
 This library converts scapy packet captures into JSON.
 Non JSON encodable data is converted to base64 to fix any json encoding issues.
-The name of the scapy frame is stored in the _layertype key.
+The name of the scapy frame is stored as the key and the packet data is stored in the value pair.

 Quick Example:
 ```python